oracle/rwloadsim/README.md

  * Install the prerequisites
  * Clone the complete directory from github
- * Run 'sh makedirs.sh' to create directories for binaries and object files
+ * Run 'sh makedirs.sh' to create directories for object files
- * Modify your PATH environment to include the bin directory (which will be empty right after clone)
+ * Modify your PATH environment to include the bin directory
  * Modify your LD\_LIBRARY\_PATH environment appropriately for your Instant Client or ORACLE\_HOME based client
  * Run 'sh makemake.sh' to create the top level Makefile and the Makefile in src, it will prompt for releases and install locations.
 If you want to build for multiple versions, it is recommended that your primary build version is the same version you use for your test database.
  * To get vim coloring, create symbolic links in $HOME/.vim/ftdetect to the files in admin/.vim/ftdetect and in $HOME/.vim/syntax to to files in admin/.vim/syntax.